| The Cosmetic Significance of Follicular

 skill, and proper placing techniques this problem can

+be overcome.
 Waste is another problem that can occur when using

 "follicular units".
 Waste is distinctly different